foldi/Natural-Simulations-in-a-Browser/README.md

 Natural Simulations in a Web Browser
 ======

 Examples from my talk on creating natural simulations in a web browser.
+View them in action at http://foldi.github.io/Natural-Simulations-in-a-Browser/.

 The examples pull the following projects.